IHaskell/ihaskell-notebook/README.md

 You can run a IHaskell `.ipynb` in a stack project `PWD` which has a `stack.yaml`.

 You should
 copy the the contents of the container's Stack *global project* `/opt/stack/global-project/stack.yaml` into the local project's `stack.yaml`.
-That will give you the same `resolver` as the global IHaskell installation, and it will also allow you to install libraries from `IHaskell` and `IHaskell/ihaskell-display`.
+That will give you the same `resolver` as the *global project* IHaskell installation, and it will also allow you to install libraries from `IHaskell` and `IHaskell/ihaskell-display`.

 After your `stack.yaml` is configured, run `:! stack build` and then ↻ restart your Jupyter Haskell kernel.